abubakarqayyum/TodoApp/README.md

 3): API collection is available in the docs folder in API project.

 4): Run this project.
-(Use postman collection to perform operations)
+(Use postman collection to perform operations.
+BaseUrl postman for http [http://localhost:5124] and for https [https://localhost:7040])